-- 24. Those nominated by Departments will be required to undergo a selection process, which will be by way of competitive interview.
-In addition, CMOD in consultation with the interview panel, may at their discretion, adopt a short-listing procedure based on quality assurance of completed applications, using qualifications, experience level and appraisal information, or require candidates to undergo a preliminary interview and invite only those who reach the requisite standard to attend for competitive interview. - 25.
+- 29. Those nominated by Departments will be required to undergo a selection process, to assess their suitability to benefit from participation in the academic programme.
+The selection process will be by way of competitive interview to be run by the Public Appointments Service.
+In addition, the Public Appointments Service in consultation with the interview panel, may at their discretion, adopt a short-listing procedure based on quality assurance of completed applications, using qualifications, experience level and appraisal information, or require candidates to undergo a preliminary interview and invite only those who reach the requisite standard to attend for competitive interview.
+The interview board will consist of a representative from the Public Appointments Service, the Institute of Public Administration and an officer at Principal level. - 30.
 In placing in order of merit the candidates considered best qualified for appointment, credit will be given for proficiency in both Irish and English, in accordance with Department of the Public Service Circular 43/75 and Department of Finance Circular 30/90, and any other relevant instruction to candidates qualified for the award of such credit on or before the closing date for receipt of applications for this competition.